Prompts

 Pick a painting that captivates you.
 Imagine yourself inside that painting.
 What do you observe?
 What are the characters saying to each other?
 Is there a sense of mystery or urgency that you want to address?
 Write your impressions down fast and then shape them into a short work of fiction (500-2000 words.)

 Gauguin’s painting, created shortly before he died, inspired Pam’s story “Taken.”
-It is published at http://lindenavelit.com/march-2017-no-58/ Scroll down to the sixth work or read it in Excerpts.
+It was published in Linden Avenue Literary Journal and can be read in this website’s Excerpts.

 Collages